redbadger/crux/docs/src/rfcs/per-operation-types.md

 This would generate one struct per variant, in a module named after the enum.
 Whether this second form is worth the macro complexity is an open question.
-The first form is the proposal; the second is sugar. *It was not built: the derive that shipped is struct-only, and one struct per operation reads well enough that nobody has asked for the sugar.*
+The first form is the proposal; the second is sugar. *It was not built: the derive as implemented is struct-only, and one struct per operation reads well enough that nobody has asked for the sugar.*

 ### The Effect enum